The eggs of the mythical Rainbow Serpent.

 Camping at the Devils Marbles is one of the great outback experiences.
 The quietness of desert at night is calming and the night skies are full of stars.

 The Devils Marbles provides a simple bush camp site with no shower facilities but it has toilets, picnic tables and a barbecue pits available.
 Collecting firewood in the reserve is not permitted so make sure you bring your own firewood.
 Fires are only permitted in the designated fire pits.

 - Camping fees are via an honesty system.

 - Pets are allowed on a leash in the day parking area only

 - Pets are not permitted in the campground.

 - Generators are not permitted.

 When visiting the Devils Marbles Conservation Reserve, use the well worn tracks and pathways and follow the rules of the campgrounds.

-Important: Al the rocks, cultural items and wildlife are protected.
+Important: All the rocks, cultural items and wildlife on the Devils Marbles Conservation Reserve are protected.